ndbroadbent/ndbroadbent.github.com/_posts/2010-04-25-fireworks-display-in-time-to-music.markdown

 I work for a stage lighting company in my spare time too, if I can get my hands on some USB -&gt; DMX controllers, it would be cool to set up a few strobes and halogens as well.

+UPDATE (30/09/11):

+I actually did set everything up last year, and it was all ready to go, but then .. it rained :( Next time I'm in NZ I'll try this again.